-Like Expert Funds, these Funds are attractive for non-retail schemes (including hedge funds, private equity funds and other schemes aimed at "Eligible Investors") and can be established quickly and cost effectively.
+Like Expert Funds, these Funds are attractive for non-retail schemes (including joint ventures, hedge funds, private equity vehicles and other schemes aimed at "Eligible Investors") and can be established quickly and cost effectively.

 What is an Eligible Investor?

 An investor must qualify in any one of 11 categories of "Eligible Investor", which include those investors: